valence-labs/openQDC/docs/cli.md

 Usage:

     openqdc download DATASETS...
 [OPTIONS]

 Options:

+    --help          Show this message and exit.
     --overwrite     Whether to force the re-download of the datasets and overwrite the current cached dataset. [default: no-overwrite]
     --cache-dir     Path to the cache.
 If not provided, the default cache directory (.cache/openqdc/) will be used. [default: None]
     --as-zarr       Whether to use a zarr format for the datasets instead of memmap. [default: no-as-zarr] --gs            Whether source to use for downloading.
 If True, Google Storage will be used.Otherwise, AWS S3 will be used [default: no-gs]
-    --help          Show this message and exit.

 Example:

-    openqdc fetch Spice
+    openqdc download Spice

 ## Fetch
 Download the raw datasets files from the main openQDC hub

 Note:

     Special case: if the dataset is "all", "potential", "interaction".

 Usage:

     openqdc fetch DATASETS...
 [OPTIONS]

 Options:

+    --help          Show this message and exit.
     --overwrite     Whether to overwrite or force the re-download of the raw files. [default: no-overwrite] --cache-dir     Path to the cache.
 If not provided, the default cache directory (.cache/openqdc/) will be used. [default: None]
-    --help          Show this message and exit.

 Example:

     openqdc fetch Spice

 ## Preprocess
 Preprocess a raw dataset (previously fetched) into a openqdc dataset and optionally push it to remote.

 Usage:

     openqdc preprocess DATASETS...
 [OPTIONS]

 Options:

+    --help         Show this message and exit.
     --overwrite    Whether to overwrite the current cached datasets. [default: overwrite] --upload       Whether to attempt the upload to the remote storage.
-Must have write permissions. [default: no-upload]
-    --as-zarr      Whether to preprocess as a zarr format or a memmap format. [default: no-as-zarr] --help         Show this message and exit.
+Must have write permissions. [default: no-upload] --as-zarr      Whether to preprocess as a zarr format or a memmap format. [default: no-as-zarr]

 Example: